-There is no material impact on the Bank's interim condensed financial statements resulting from any new and amended accounting standards.
+The management has assessed that the above amendments have no significant impact on the Bank's interim condensed consolidated financial statements.

 4. Significant accounting judgments, estimates and assumptions

 The preparation of the Bank's interim condensed financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Except for the impact as stated below, the accounting estimates and assumptions used in the preparation of these interim condensed financial statements are consistent with those used in the preparation of the audited financial statements as at 31 December 2019 and for the period form 3 April 2019 to 31 December 2019.